Peter-Vanderhyde/Ray-Tracer/README.md

 - Creation of simple fog volumes.
 - Multi-threaded ray tracing with a simple time completion estimation.
 - A checkpoint system to observe the progress of your render as a PNG image.
 (Also means that most progress can be saved if `Ctrl-C` is pressed)
-- A camera that can be moved and rotated with custom FOV.
+- A camera that can be moved and rotated within the scene with custom FOV.
 - Several lighting options including a light material for objects, point lights, and an optional sun effect through global directional light.
 - Apply colors or image textures to objects.
 (Can handle transparent image textures)
-- Create a skysphere using a PNG image texture, use built in simple sky background, or just leave it as default black.
+- Options to create a skysphere using a PNG image texture, use the built in simple sky background, or just leave the background as default black.
 - Apply normal map textures or specular map textures to objects.
 - Billboard planes that are only collidable from one side.
 Allows for see-through objects or light only shining one way.
 - Create a custom depth of field effect in renders.